AUDIE CORNISH, HOST:

 CORNISH: So what happens next?

 They need to get to know each other much better and they face some really big issues: the sex abuse scandal and cover-ups of predator priests have tainted many of the cardinals themselves.
-The scandal and lack of transparency at the Vatican Bank will require a pope with better financial and management skills.
-There's the continuing hemorrhage of priests and dwindling number of followers in secular Western societies, while the number of faithful are growing in Africa, Latin America and Asia.
+The scandal of lack of transparency at the Vatican Bank will require a pope with better financial and management skills.
+There's the continuing hemorrhage of priests and dwindling number of followers in Western - secular Western societies, while the number of faithful are growing in Africa, Latin America and Asia.

 Here, at the headquarters of the Catholic Church, there's a real big identity crisis.
 And the cardinals are going to have to choose which way to go - whether to continue an inward looking conservative path or to open up to the broader world of the faithful and introduce more collegiality, as had been indicated by the reforms of the Second Vatican Council 50 years ago.

-BYLINE: Thank you, Audie.
+POGGIOLI: Thank you, Audie.
 Transcript provided by NPR, Copyright NPR.